 About the NITRC Team

-NITRC is built and operated by TCG, Inc. of Washington, D.C. in collaboration with University of Massachusetts Medical School of Worcester, MA; Neuromorphometrics of Somerville, MA; and is hosted by the Center for Research in Biological Systems of the University of California, San Diego.
+As of 2019, NITRC is led by University of Massachusetts Medical School in Worcester, MA; and is built and operated in collaboration with TCG, Inc. of Washington, DC; Preuss Enterprises, Inc., FL; and The Paulson Venture, CA. NITRC-R and NITRC-IR are hosted by the Center for Research in Biological Systems at the University of California, San Diego.

 University of Massachusetts Medical School